Barragek0/RuneshapePriceChecker/README.md

 ![example](https://i.vgy.me/1XkXx8.png)

 ## Known Issues / Limitations
-- The new Skills and Supports don't have price data on poe.ninja, so the tool can't display prices for them.
+- The new Skills and Supports don't have price data on poe2scout or poe.ninja, so the tool can't display prices for them.
+The tool will warn you when it detects these items and indicate that it can't price them.
 - If you use Lossless Scaling with this tool, you should use the 'WGC' Capture API.
 The tool may cause frame pacing issues if you are using the 'DXGI' API.
+- When the tool first starts, it may make the cursor disappear if you use Lossless Scaling.
+To work around this, enable 'Multi-display mode' in Lossless Scaling, then you can tab out and tab back in to the window while keeping it scaled.
+Tabbing out and back in will let the cursor appear again.

 ## Troubleshooting